hadrienj/hadrienj.github.io/about.md

 title: "About"
 crawlertitle: "Why and how this blog was created"
 permalink: /about/
 summary: "hadrienj. <br>PhD student .
-Cognitive Sciences <br>ENS - Paris, France"
+Cognitive Science <br>ENS - Paris, France"
 active: about
 ---